Event-Driven Video Generation: Appendix

 \subsection{Event grounding vs.\ motion masking: audit and controls}

-\paragraph{Why naive motion masking is insufficient.} A gate based purely on motion magnitude can suppress spurious updates, but it does not encode \emph{causal interaction structure}: it cannot distinguish camera-induced motion from contact-driven motion, nor can it enforce that outcomes occur \emph{because} an event is active (e.g., realizing a placement action rather than ``teleporting'' to the postcondition).
-EVD is designed to learn \emph{when/where} an interaction is active and to couple that signal to state change during both training and sampling.
+\paragraph{Why naive motion masking is insufficient.} A gate based purely on motion magnitude can suppress some spurious updates, but it does not know why the motion is happening.
+It can confuse camera motion with contact-driven motion, and it cannot force an outcome to occur through the visible interaction rather than by ``teleporting'' to the postcondition.
+EVD instead learns where and when an interaction is active and uses that signal during both training and sampling.

 \paragraph{Pseudo-event targets: localized latent-change with camera-motion suppression.} We compute pseudo-event activity from token-level latent change rather than raw pixel flow.
 Let \(z_1\) be the encoded clean latent clip and let \(\mathrm{Tok}(z_1^\tau)\in\mathbb{R}^{N\times C}\) denote tokens at frame \(\tau\).
 We define per-token change magnitude